CrypticSquirrel/Dino_Run/DEV_DOCS.md

 ```
 brew cask install visual-studio-code
 ```

+- If you use vscode I would highly recommend [this useful app](https://github.com/sozercan/OpenInCode).
+Lets you actually open projects (instead of just viewing files).
+Install w/ brew: `brew cask install open-in-code`

 **useful vscode extensions**
 - For this project I would recommend `live server` and `p5js Snippets`